How a spyware-hunting PhD student foiled a private spy over lunch

 Related: How Israeli spyware tried to hack an Amnesty activist’s phone

 Several times Lambert tried to get Scott-Railton to repair to a cigar room, where they could enjoy a Punch cigar.
-(Up until Tuesday morning, Lambert’s WhatsApp profile picture was a photo of a cigar–Punch brand, of course.)
 To Scott-Railton, it all felt like someone who had done this many times.
 So many times, perhaps, that Lambert had grown too comfortable and complacent about the operation.

 Scott-Railton poked his creme-bruleé and tried to draw as many questions out of Lambert as possible.
 Soon, the spy started asking the researcher probing questions about his family, which disgusted him.
 At this point, Scott-Railton received a text message on his burner: It was an AP reporter telling him that their recording devices’ batteries were about to run out, and that he needed to wrap things up.